Trachoma

 If you've been treated for trachoma with antibiotics or surgery, reinfection is always a concern.
 For your protection and for the safety of others, be sure that family members or others you live with are screened and, if necessary, treated for trachoma.

-Trachoma can occur worldwide but is more common in Africa, Asia, Latin America, the Middle East and the Pacific Rim.
-When in regions where trachoma is common, take extra care in practicing good hygiene, which can help prevent infection.
+Trachoma can occur worldwide but is more common in parts of Africa, Asia, Latin America, the Middle East and the Pacific Rim.
+When in regions where trachoma is common, take extra care to practice good hygiene, which can help prevent infection.

 Proper hygiene practices include: